-Table 4 Supervisory rating grades for commodities finance exposures
+Table 4 Supervisory rating grades for or commodities finance exposures I able 4 Subel visul v Tatiliz grades i or commodities Illialice exposules

-Strong Good Satisfactory Weak Financial strength Strong 0000 Satisfactory Weak č Degree of over-collateralisation of trade.
-Strong.
+Strong Good Satisfactory Weak Financial strength Degree of over- collateralisation of trade.
+Political and legal environme Strong.
 Good.
 Satisfactory.
 Weak.
-Political and legal environment Country risk.
+Country risk.
 No country risk.
 Limited exposure to country risk (in particular, offshore location of reserves in an emerging country).
 Exposure to country risk (in particular, offshore location of reserves in an emerging country).
 Strong exposure to country risk (in particular, inland reserves in an emerging country).
 Mitigation of country risks.
-Very strong mitigation: Strong mitigation: Acceptable mitigation: Only partial mitigation: Strong offshore Mechanisms.
-Offshore mechanisms.
-Offshore mechanisms.
-No offshore mechanisms.
+Very strong mitigation: Strong offshore mechanisms.
 Strategic commodity.
+1st class buyer.
+Strong mitigation: Offshore mechanisms.
 Strategic commodity.
+Strong buyer.
+Acceptable mitigation: Offshore mechanisms.
 Less strategic commodity.
+Acceptable buyer.
+Only partial mitigation: No offshore mechanisms.
 Non-strategic commodity.
-1st class buyer.
-Strong buyer.
-Acceptable buyer.
 Weak buyer.
 Asset characteristics Liquidity and susceptibility to damage.
 Commodity is quoted and can be hedged through futures or OTC instruments.
 Commodity is not susceptible to damage.
 Commodity is quoted and can be hedged through OTC instruments.
 Commodity is not susceptible to damage.
 Commodity is not quoted but is liquid.
 There is uncertainty about the possibility of hedging.
 Commodity is not susceptible to damage.
 Commodity is not quoted.
 Liquidity is limited given the size and depth of the market.
 No appropriate hedging instruments.
 Commodity is susceptible to damage.
-Strength of sponsor Financial strength of trader.
+Strength of sponsor Vancatura and Marke Change Adamata Mode Financial strength of trader.
 Very strong, relative to trading philosophy and risks.
 Strong.
 Adequate.
 Weak.
 Track record, including ability to manage the logistic process.
 Extensive experience with the type of transaction in question.
 Strong record of operating success and cost efficiency.
 Sufficient experience with the type of transaction in question.
-Above average record of operating success and cost efficiency. transaction in question.
-Average Limited or uncertain track record in general.
+Above average record of operating success and cost efficiency.
+Limited experience with the type of transaction in question.
+Average record of operating success and cost efficiency.
+Limited or uncertain track record in general.
 Volatile costs and profits.
 Trading controls and hedging policies.
 Strong standards for counterparty selection, hedging, and monitoring.
 Adequate standards for counterparty selection, hedging, and monitoring.
 Past deals have experienced no or minor problems.
 Trader has experienced significant losses on past deals.
 Quality of financial disclosure.
 Excellent.
 Good.
 Satisfactory.
 Financial disclosure contains some uncertainties or is insufficient.
 Security package Asset control.
 First perfected security interest provides the lender legal control of the assets at any time if needed.
 First perfected security interest provides the lender legal control of the assets at any time if needed.
 At some point in the process, there is a rupture in the control of the assets by the lender.
 The rupture is mitigated by knowledge of the trade process or a third party undertaking as the case may be.
 Contract leaves room for some risk of losing control over the assets.
 Recovery could be jeopardised.
 Insurance against damages.
 Strong insurance coverage including collateral damages with top quality insurance companies.
 Satisfactory insurance coverage (not including collateral damages) with good quality insurance companies.
 Fair insurance coverage (not including collateral damages) with acceptable quality insurance companies.
 Weak insurance coverage (not including collateral damages) or with weak quality insurance companies.

-21 Appendix B: Model change pro-forma required when pre or post-notifying changes to a ratings system
+Appendix B: Model change pro-forma required when notifying changes to a ratings system www.bankofengland.co.uk/pra/documents/authorisations/waiverscrr/modelchange.docx.